zrecore/ZRECore/README.md

 I was inspired by some of the nicer features found in Wordpress, Joomla, and a few things I did right during the ZRECommerce project.
 I can be contacted via my blog at http://www.alexventure.com

+This application uses the phpass library (public domain).
+See http://www.openwall.com/phpass/

 # Backing up
 Always back up.
 Just copy your ZRECore installation directory somewhere safe every so often (or commit to your own github fork).
 That way, if you ever need to undo a boo-boo, you'll be fine.
 Your `data.sq3` file is especially important.
 Wherever you decide to keep it, don't forget to back it up too.
 (Keep reading, you'll see what that's all about further down.)